modmoto/Microwave/README.md

     public string Name { get; set; }
 }

-// the json object for the command is simply just, likewise it looks like this when returning an object containing an Identity
+// the json object for the command is simply just this.
+Likewise it looks like this when returning an object containing an Identity
 // {
 //  "UserId": "MyUserId1",
 //  "Name" : 7